eslib/eslib/README.md

 ESLib takes advantage of this to give JavaScript the standard library it deserves, guilt-free.

+Because JavaScript doesn't support scoped prototype extensions, and because ESlib globally scopes extensions, ESlib adds an extra safety precaution: every extension must be given a version and an author.
+Version strings follow semver, and author strings should correspond to the repo (for example, `'eslib/lodash'`).
+ESlib checks that libs competing for the same method name are provided by the same author, and have compatible versions.

 ## Why you should not use ESlib

 - **If you're a functional programming purist**, this style of programming is Object Oriented, and is probably not for you